Getting Started

 Authentication succeeded.

-You will be then prompted to enter your API-key, whether you want to set the corresponding team as default and finally the desired location on the local file system for the datasets of that team.
+You will be then prompted to enter your API key, whether you want to set the corresponding team as default, and finally the desired location on the local file system for the datasets of that team.
 This process will create a configuration file at ~/.darwin/config.yaml.
 This file will be updated with future authentications for different teams.

 Permissions

-See it in action!
+See the authentication in action!